Minivera/go-lander/README.md

 The `context.Context` is covered in a later section.
 The component's `Props` are, unlike HTML attributes, a generic type that can be assigned any type.
 The `nodes.Props` type if provided as a utility for components that take no props.
-The properties are never converted by GO-lander, they will be passed along to the function.
-When GO-lander renders the tree, it calls each component in the tree to generate its result (called a render).
+The properties are never converted by Lander, they will be passed along to the function.
+When Lander renders the tree, it calls each component in the tree to generate its result (called a render).

-You are responsible for writing your components in any way you want, GO-lander only provides you with a mean to return a child and have it appear in the updated DOM tree.
+You are responsible for writing your components in any way you want, Lander only provides you with a mean to return a child and have it appear in the updated DOM tree.

 As an example, let's explore the "Hello, World!" example with some properties.